La Sera: History

 In March 2016, La Sera released the Ryan Adams-produced Music For Listening To Music To through Polyvinyl.
 The album's release was preceded by the single "High Notes" in December 2015.
 The album's second single, "I Need an Angel", was released in March 2016.

 Goodman worked with Greta Morgan on a collection of punk covers with '60s pop arrangements that was released as Take It, It's Yours through Polyvinyl in August 2016.

 Personal life

 Goodman is originally from New Jersey.

-She is married to Todd Wisenbaker and lives in Los Angeles.
+She was married to Todd Wisenbaker while the band was active and lives in Los Angeles.

 Technical career

 Goodman has a bachelor's degree in physics and a master's in education of physics from Rutgers, and worked as a part-time coder for CASH Music.